nreaLms/halflife-featureful/README.md

 Besides some opfor and sven co-op entities mentioned above there're some features made for compatibility with Sven Co-op maps.

+* info_player_deathmatch can be turned on and off.
 * trigger_push has 'No clients' and 'No monsters' flags
 * 'Explosive Only' flag for breakables.
 * Some spawnobject values in breakables are compatible with Sven Co-op.